Byrnesz/babyakja.github.io/_posts/2018-11-23-Nasa-dataviz.md

 #### Comparison of Time in Space for all astronauts

-Finally, I couldn't resist but include an interactive chart to that was visually appealing and included data to explore.
-I chose to use a sunburst chart sorted by year and time in space to make something that can be
+Finally, I couldn't resist but include an interactive chart that was visually appealing and included the data for anyone to explore.
+I chose to use a sunburst chart sorted by year and time in space to make something that can effectively use the space but also maintain the space theme.

-The sunburst chart only contains astronauts that spent time in space
+The sunburst chart only contains astronauts that spent time in space.

 {% include /custom/reddit_astro.html %}